Rafael-Marinho/ConvTraining/README.md

 - OpenCV (4.4 or higher);
 - NumPy.

 The OpenCV and NumPy are Python packages.
-You can download them with:
+Once you have the Python installed, you can download and install them with:

 ```
 pip install opencv-python numpy